react-static/react-static/docs/concepts.md

 # Overview

-React-Static is different from most React-based static-site generators.
-It follows a very natural flow from data all the way to static files, then finally a progressively enhanced react-app.
-Not only does this provide a safe separation of concern, but by keeping the data pipelining and react templating as separate as possible, your site can be visualized and built in a single pass as a "function of state" from the data you pass it.
+React Static is different from most React-based static-site generators.
+It follows a very natural flow from data all the way to static files, then finally a progressively enhanced React app.
+Not only does this provide a safe separation of concerns, but by keeping the data pipelining and React templating as separate as possible, your site can be visualized and built in a single pass as a "function of state" from the data you pass it.

 ### Dev Stage

 1.  **All of the data your site needs to render** is gathered up-front in your `static.config.js` by any means you want.
-This data can come from markdown files, headless CMS's, graphql endpoints, etc.
+This data can come from markdown files, headless CMS's, GraphQL endpoints, etc.
 2. Using your data, you define or generate **every static route** for your site and supply the appropriate data to each one.
 3. Simultaneously, you provide each route with the component that should be used to render it.
-4. Using React-Static's components like `RouteProps` and `SiteProps` you can access the data for each route and use it to render your site!
+4. Using React Static's components like `RouteProps` and `SiteProps` you can access the data for each route and use it to render your site!
-5. React-Static can then export every page in your site with tenacious speed and accuracy. preview
+5. React Static can then export every page in your site with tenacious speed and accuracy. preview

 ### Client Stage

 1. On first page load, only the bare minimum of assets are downloaded to show the content as quickly as possible.
 This includes the page specific HTML and CSS that were exported at build time.
 2. Simultaneously, only the necessary bootstrap code, template code and data needed to mount react for that particular route are **pushed** to the browser.
-3. React invisibly mounts over the rendered HTML
+3. React invisibly mounts over the rendered HTML.
-4. The rest of the website is optimistically pre-cached
+4. The rest of the website is optimistically pre-cached.
 5. All further navigation is seemingly instantaneous!

 ![Flow Chart](https://github.com/nozzle/react-static/raw/master/media/flow.png)

 # CSS and CSS-in-JS

-**React-Static ships with a built-in css style-loader,** frequently found in most webpack configurations.
+**React Static ships with a built-in CSS style-loader,** frequently found in most webpack configurations.
 You can easily import `css` files and they will be automatically appended to the head of the document when that route is visited.

-**React-Static supports all CSS-in-JS libraries.** Each library and solution usually requires a slightly different approach to server-side rendering, so we have provided ample hooks for you to integrate into.
+**React Static supports all CSS-in-JS libraries.** Each library and solution usually requires a slightly different approach to server-side rendering, so we have provided ample hooks for you to integrate into.

 ### Existing Templates